Lady Elizabeth Shakerley: Early life

-In 1966, Lady Elizabeth was a bridesmaid at the wedding of Princess Beatrix of the Netherlands and Claus van Amsberg.
+In 1966, Shakerley was a bridesmaid at the wedding of Princess Beatrix of the Netherlands and Claus van Amsberg.

 Career

 Following the stress of planning her own debutante ball in 1959, Lady Elizabeth founded the firm Party Planners in 1960.
-From then on she planned parties for her cousin, Queen Elizabeth II.
-Notable events she planned are: Sting's wedding, Margaret Thatcher's 70th birthday party, the Queen's 80th and 90th birthday parties, the wedding of Pavlos, Crown Prince of Greece, and Marie-Chantal Miller and a reception for foreign royal guests the night before the wedding of Prince William and Catherine Middleton.
-In 2000, she planned three consecutive events for the Royal Family; Prince William's 18th birthday on 21 June, Princess Anne’s 50th birthday on 15 August and Princess Margaret’s 70th birthday on 21 August.
+From then on she planned parties for her cousin Queen Elizabeth II.

+Even after her marriage, she continued to be known as Elizabeth Anson professionally.
+In 1986, Shakerley published Lady Elizabeth Anson's Party Planners Book.
 In 1993, she notably organised a 50th birthday party for Ivana Trump's then fiancé, Riccardo Mazzucelli, but later sued Trump for not receiving £6,500 of a £36,500 dinner bill.
 The courts eventually ruled in favour of Trump.

+Notable events she planned include: Sting's 1992 wedding to Trudie Styler; Margaret Thatcher's 70th birthday party in 1995; Queen Elizabeth II's 80th and 90th birthday parties in 2006 and 2016, respectively; Crown Prince Pavlos of Greece's 1995 wedding to Marie-Chantal Miller; and a reception for foreign royal guests the night before the Prince William's 2011 wedding to Catherine Middleton.
+In 2000, she planned three consecutive events for the royal family; Prince William's 18th birthday on 21 June, Princess Anne's 50th birthday on 15 August and Princess Margaret's 70th birthday on 21 August.

-As the step-daughter of a Danish prince, Lady Elizabeth also attended many royal events in continental Europe, including the 80th birthday celebrations in Oslo of the King and Queen of Norway, and the funeral of Grand Duke Jean of Luxembourg.
-In 2018, Lady Elizabeth attended a state banquet given by Queen Elizabeth II in honour of the King and Queen of the Netherlands at Buckingham Palace.
+As the stepdaughter of a Danish prince, Shakerley also attended many royal events in continental Europe, including the birthday celebrations of the King Harald V of Norway (her stepfather's first cousin) and the funeral of Jean, Grand Duke of Luxembourg.
+In 2018, Shakerley attended a state banquet given by Queen Elizabeth II in honour of the King and Queen of the Netherlands at Buckingham Palace.

-Marriage and family
+Personal life and death

-On 27 July 1972, Anson married Sir Geoffrey Shakerley, 6th Bt, at Westminster Abbey.
-Guests at the wedding included; Queen Elizabeth II, Queen Elizabeth The Queen Mother and Princess Beatrix of the Netherlands.
-Princess Anne and Lady Sarah Armstrong-Jones were among her bridesmaids.
+On 27 July 1972, Shakerley married Sir Geoffrey Shakerley, 6th Bt, at Westminster Abbey.
+Guests at the wedding included Queen Elizabeth II, Queen Elizabeth The Queen Mother and Princess Beatrix of the Netherlands.
+Her second cousins Princess Anne and Lady Sarah Armstrong-Jones were among her bridesmaids.
 Lady Elizabeth and Shakerley separated in 1986 and divorced in 2009.
 They had one daughter and two grandchildren: